haydenhigg/attractors-c/README.md

 # pdj-attractors

 Peter de Jong Attractors in C. See [Paul Bourke's site](http://paulbourke.net/fractals/peterdejong/) for an explanation.
 All code is commented.
+This implementation is tested on Unix only.

 ## to-do